Within the support library, in the namespace

 However, since our goal is to support permutations and we have to deal with arbitrary sequences, such an argument looks somewhat pointless.
 Let’s face it, structural diff computation is expensive; the only way to keep matters under control is to keep the local sequences short, which prompts us to exploit structural knowledge instead of comparing the entire data as flat sequence]

 The handling of list differences can be used as prototype to build a description of structural changes in hierarchical data: traverse the structure and account for each element and each change.
 Such a description of changes won’t be optimal though.
 What appears as a insertion or deletion locally, might indeed be just the result of rearranging subtrees as a whole.
 The tree diff problem in this general form is known to be a rather tough challenge.
 But our goals are different here.
 Lumiera relies on a »External Tree Description« for symbolic representation of hierarchically structured elements, without actually implementing them.
 The purpose of this “external” description is to largely remove the need for a central data model to work against.
-A symbolic diff message allows to propagate data and structure changes, without even using the same data representation at both ends.
+A symbolic diff message allows to propagate data and structure changes, without even using the same data representation at both sides of the collaboration.

 a generic node, which has an identity and some payload data.
 This